benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-05-15-sorting-in-ruby.md

 ## Exploring `sort_by`

-Let's first try to understanding better how `sort_by` works.
+Let's first try to get a clear picture how `sort_by` works.
 Start with an example.
 Say we would like to sort the following array by the *numerical values* of its string elements:

 ```ruby
 arr = ['0', '10', '3']